Ultralight dark matter search in a large liquid scintillator detector: Experimental configuration

-In Fig.~\ref{fig:f1}, we show the reconstructed neutrino energy spectra at the JUNO-like configuration with and without the ULDM effect obtained by using the mixing parameters for the normal ordering (NO) of neutrino masses found in Table \ref{tab:osc} in the next section.
+In Fig.~\ref{fig:f1}, we show in the upper panels the reconstructed neutrino energy spectra at the JUNO-like configuration with and without the ULDM effect obtained by using the mixing parameters for the normal ordering (NO) of neutrino masses found in Table \ref{tab:osc} in the next section.
 The blue-solid line represents the predicted spectrum under the standard three-neutrino oscillation paradigm.
 Moreover, the green-dashed line indicates the total expected background contribution at the large liquid scintillator detector.
-The left panel displays the modified spectrum from ultralight scalar modulations on the neutrino mass-squared difference $\Delta m^2_{31}$ with parameter $\eta_{\Delta_{31}} = 0.01$ (red-dashed line).
-The right panel shows the modified spectrum from ultralight scalar modulations on $\Delta m^2_{21}$ with parameter $\eta_{\Delta_{21}} = 0.03$ (brown-dashed line).
+The upper left panel displays the modified spectrum from ultralight scalar modulations on the neutrino mass-squared difference $\Delta m^2_{31}$ with parameter $\eta_{\Delta_{31}} = 0.01$ (red-dashed line).
+The upper right panel shows the modified spectrum from ultralight scalar modulations on $\Delta m^2_{21}$ with parameter $\eta_{\Delta_{21}} = 0.03$ (brown-dashed line).
+In order to visualize more clearly the impact of the ULDM effect on the energy spectra, in the lower panels we show the corresponding relative differences of the event rates in the presence of the scalar interaction to the standard oscillation rate.
 These comparative spectra highlight the impact of ultralight scalar interactions on the observed energy distribution relative to the standard $3\nu$ oscillation case.